Perspective | Kellyanne Conway undermined the truth like no other Trump official. And journalists enabled her.

 “Over the course of 20 minutes or so, she was having simultaneous conversations with no fewer than a half-dozen reporters, most of them from outlets the White House frequently trashed for publishing ‘fake news’ . . .
 As I sat there trying to type, she bashed Jared Kushner, Reince Priebus, Steve Bannon, and Sean Spicer,” and talked about Trump “like a child she had to set straight.”

-After the book was published, Conway said the idea that she was a viciously critical leaker was a pure lie and that she was the farthest thing from a backstabber: “While it’s rare, I prefer to knife people from the front, so they see it coming.”
+After the book was published, Conway said the idea that she was a viciously critical leaker was a pure lie and that she was the furthest thing from a backstabber: “While it’s rare, I prefer to knife people from the front, so they see it coming.”

 Leaking and lying.
 Lying and leaking.
 It’s been the Kellyanne way, and the news media has largely gone along for the ride: Giving her airtime on news shows, failing to forcefully call her out for her continued violations of the Hatch Act, and offering kid-glove treatment in exchange for her inside information.